mi2rl/DONT/README_ENG.md

 ## Limitations

-* DONT began at 2020.03.05, and has been in the works for about few weeks.
+* DONT began at 2020.03.05.
 We decided that it would be more desirable to call for joint efforts through faster release than creating high-performance programs, so we decided to proceed with the disclosure despite the lack of progress.

 <br>